 7 Day Northbound Cruise leaving from Vancouver, BC and ending in Whitter, AK.
 This cruise is on the Sapphire Princess, which is a smaller ship but has a great promenade and covered pool area.
 It has 3 ports and a visit to Glacier Bay National Park and College Fjord on the itinerary.
 The port times and docking locations are great and it is easy to add time in Alaska after your cruise.

 Having chosen the best itinerary and cruise line for your Alaskan cruise, there are still a few decisions to make.
 The best month to go and what to do while you are there.
-Check out our recommendations below for what you can do in Alaska, as well as the best experiences you can have.
+Check out our recommendations below for what you can do in Alaska as well as our packing list for your cruise.
 I hope you find this information helpful how to plan the right Alaskan cruise in 2025.

-Let us know in the comments if you have a favorite Alaska cruise 2025 you are looking at or if you have any other questions about how to plan an Alaskan cruise.
+Let us know in the comments if you have a favorite Alaska cruise 2025 you are looking.
 If you are ready to book your 2025 Alaskan Adventure, schedule an appointment with me today!

 Plan the Best Alaska Cruise for 2025